How to protect yourself against identity fraud

 You should check your credit report regularly as many of your financial accounts are detailed in it.
 According to our research, it takes an average of 292 days for people to discover their information has been used for fraudulent purposes.
 Checking your credit report lets you spot fraud early.
 Look out for:

-You can now be alerted to certain signs of potential fraudulent activity for free with Experian's Identity Fraud Monitoring.
+You can now be alerted to certain signs of potential fraudulent activity with Experian's Identity Fraud Monitoring.

 It can be easy to overlook emails in your already jam-packed inbox or to monitor everything coming through the post.
 But being vigilant and creating a monitoring routine can highlight suspicious activity and protect you from identity fraud.